Admin Setup Guide ← All Guides

 Directory decision: resolved — no table needed

 IAM is the sole source of truth.
-The toolbox is registered in Claude with no pinned project.
-When a marketer asks about a client, Claude queries the Google Cloud Resource Manager API using the marketer's existing credentials — this returns exactly the projects that marketer's Google account has access to.
+When a marketer asks about a client, Claude queries the Google Cloud Resource Manager API using the marketer's credentials — this returns exactly the projects that marketer's Google account has IAM bindings on.
 No BigQuery directory table to maintain, no drift between IAM and a separate list.

-Adding a new client to a marketer's view = granting marketers@aimclear.com access to that client's GCP project in IAM.
-That's it.
+Adding a new client to a marketer's view = running add-marketer.sh with the marketer's email and the new project.
 The change is visible to Claude immediately.

 What's NOT in this map (and why)